micedwards/k8s-visualizer/README.md

 In your browser you can see the visualization at localhost:8080/static

+### Aim of this modification over the originals:

+It may not be practiable to you to freely change labels on rcs or services.
+This script enables you to configure what labels should be used for visualization.
+Its better human readable.

 ### Configuration:

 In order to use this script, you will have to configure what resources shall be displayed.

 The visualizer uses labels to organize the visualization.
 In particular it expects that

    * pods, replicationcontrollers and services you want to visualize can be classified by a ```label``` (eg. 'tier': 'backend')
    * associated pods, replicationcontrollers and services have shared ```label``` with the same value (eg. 'application': 'app-name')